cyclejs-community/README/README.md

 We are liberal about membership.
 If you want to be a member, please open an issue on this repository and we will add you. :smile:

+As a member, you are welcome to create repositories in this community and to transfer your existing repos.
+The only criteria is that they're related to Cycle.js and that collaboration is welcomed.

 The most straightforward way to contribute to a repository is to open a pull request.
 We ask that repositories in our community follow [Github flow](https://guides.github.com/introduction/flow/) as using pull requests allows for more review, discussion and learning to take place.

 When one of your pull requests is merged, you will be added as a collaborator to the repository.
 This allows for easier collaboration (as collaborators can work together on pull requests).